-Teachers will administer the Mastery Check assessments to all students in the same course and grade level in the District at prescribed intervals near the end of each trimester.
+The first Mastery Check will usually occur during the last two weeks of the first trimester.
+The second Mastery Check will occur around the midterm of the third trimester.
 The window may change slightly from year to year depending on the District Assessment Calendar.

 How and when will students and parents know their scores?

 Teachers can share results in class.
 However, the assessments are digital and therefore will not be taken home.